 No antibacterial activity is observed for the distillated water (blank) sample.
 However, the samples containing TiO2-ZnO nanocomposites showed high effectiveness against Escherichia coli bacteria.
-By raising the calcination time, the zone of inhibition decreased, meaning the reduction of the effectiveness of the samples against bacteria.
+Raising the calcination time decreased the zone of inhibition, reducing the samples' effectiveness against bacteria.
 The best results were acquired for the nanocomposites calcinated at the time of 1 h.
 According to literature, increasing the calcination time can result in agglomeration of the particles, which can subsequently diminish the antibacterial activities of the samples [30].
 As the FESEM images of our fabricated samples demonstrated, some agglomerated particles appeared for the nanocomposites calcinated at 2.5 and 3 hours, which negatively affected their antibacterial activities.

-The antibacterial activity of our fabricated nanocomposites were compared with gentamicin.
-Clearly, the activity of the sample prepared at 1 hour is comparable with gentamicin.
-The zone of inhibition of the samples against Staphylococcus aureus bacteria are depicted in Table 3.
+The antibacterial activity of our fabricated nanocomposites was compared with gentamicin.
+The activity of the sample prepared at 1 hour is comparable with gentamicin.
+The zone of inhibition of the samples against Staphylococcus aureus bacteria is depicted in Table 3.
 Like the Escherichia coli bacteria, the blank sample exhibited no antibacterial activity against Staphylococcus aureus bacteria.